Paris is incredibly kid-friendly. Here are our top 10 tips for having an amazing family-friendly vacation in the City of Light.

 I like old buildings like Notre Dame Cathedral.
 The architect is amazing to see and the history is very fascinating.
 When you arrive at the Notre Dame you will probably see a long line but don’t let that hold you back because the line goes pretty quick.

 It is not possible to bring a (big) stroller inside but I do recommend showing your kids this beautiful building and learn them about history.

 The entrance is free but if you want to see the towers you have to pay 10€.
 Make sure you get there in time because it is possible that there is a long line and they close the line on the day.

-Don’t forget to walk behind the Notre Dame.
+Don’t forget to walk behind Notre Dame Cathedral.
 The back is also very beautiful.
 You will also find a little park where you can sit, relax and have a picnic.

 Canal St. Martin

 While the banks of the Seine are rather a hotspot for everyone who wants to be seen, the Canal St. Martin is the laid back waterside stroll option.

 Slightly alternative with its concert venues and street art, plus a little bit of an Amsterdam flair, it’s inviting for both: having a nice walk or enjoy a drink at the bank.

 The canal is the place to be in summer to have a relaxed beer either along the waterside or in one of the countless bars and restaurants.

 You don’t need to be a foodie to fall under the spell of this cobbled stone pedestrian street in the 5th arrondissement.
 In one of Paris’ oldest streets, you find countless offers on gourmet food: cheese, meat, fresh fruits and vegetables, delicatessen from all over the world and an irresistible choice of cakes and pastries.